chris-jan-trapp/Tachy2GIS/README.md

 #### Windows

-First, you have to install [vtk](https://vtk.org/download/) as described on their [downloads page](https://vtk.org/download/).
-Once it is installad, you can open the OSGEO4W.bat in your main QGIS folder and type in `py3_env`.
-Then you can use pip to install vtk:
+Open the OSGEO4W.bat in your main QGIS folder and use pip to install [vtk] (https://pypi.org/project/vtk/):

 `python -m pip install vtk`